Always something to do for the holidays or rainy day?

 The best solution to this dilemma is to look at models specially designed for children.

-Kurio is one company offering such a thing, with its new Tab Connect competing internationally against the heavyweights of the Amazon Fire Kids Edition, Apple iPad Mini 4 or the various options offered by Leapfrog.
+Kurio is a company that offers such a thing, with its new Tab Connect competing internationally against the heavyweights of the Amazon Fire Kids Edition, Apple iPad Mini 4 or the different options offered by Leapfrog.

 To help you make the most informed choice, you should also use our best tablet for kids collection.